dileepnandanam/dileepnandanam.github.io/_posts/2020-12-20-building-a-survey-with-react-and-rails.markdown

 For simplicity, I have added validation for each type of questions, and every question should be answered here.
 {% highlight ruby %}
 #models/choices
 class Choice < ApplicationRecord end
 {% endhighlight %}
+Choices defines answer for questions with `answertype` as checkbox. if answer object has a choice associated with `id` 1 means user selected "Music" and state has `{id: 1, name: 'Music', checked: true}` under options attributes.
 Let's make a Checkbox Question
 {% highlight ruby %}
 q = Question.create(name: 'likes', answertype: 'checkbox')